Source-independent quantum random number generator against tailored detector blinding attacks: Defensive strategy

-\section{Defensive strategy.}
+\section{Defensive strategy}

 In general, Eve controls the detectors while causing no click in the $\mathbb{X}$ basis, which is a hint for us.
 In terms of this hint, we should reconsider what no click means.
 First, we briefly review the concept of squashing models and analyze why this hint has been ignored in previous works.
-Then, we introduce a strategy for handling this hint.
-The uncertainty relation of smooth entropy is used as a critical tool for generating quantum random numbers that are secure against general attacks.
+Then, we introduce a strategy for handling this hint, which modifies previous squashing models.
+The uncertainty relation for smooth entropy is used as a critical tool for generating quantum random numbers that are secure against general attacks.
 Finally, we generalize the security analysis to the $d$-dimensional case.

-\subsection{Squashing model.}
+\subsection{Squashing model}

 The dimension of the signals output from the channel is unknown since the channel is controlled by Eve.
-However, the security analysis is usually qubit-based for two-dimensional measurements by virtue of simplicity.
-The squashing model~\cite{Lusquash1,Losquash,Lusquash2} is developed to resolve this conflict.
-A squashing operation is applied to the signal, which virtually maps the signal into a qubit.
+However, security analysis is usually qubit-based for two-dimensional measurements by virtue of simplicity.
+The squashing model~\cite{Lusquash1,Losquash,Lusquash2,Kisquash} is developed to resolve this conflict.
+A squashing operation is applied to the signal, which virtually maps the multi-photon signal into a qubit.
 A virtual qubit measurement on this virtual qubit follows.
-Therefore, the qubit-based security analysis is applicable.
+Therefore, qubit-based security analysis is applicable for sources with unknown dimensions.

 Measuring a qubit yields one of two outcomes corresponding to its two eigenstates.
 However, an unknown signal subjected to two-dimensional measurement actually yields one of four outcomes: a single click in one detector, a single click in the other detector, a double-click or no click.
 To reconcile this difference in outcomes, there are three treatments for different outcomes of signals.
 Single-click events in either detector are naturally related to the outcomes of measuring qubits.
 Double-click events are valid events but tell us nothing about randomness.
 They are used to evaluate the upper bound of the error rate~\cite{Losquash}.
 Note that another squashing model~\cite{Lusquash1,Lusquash2} randomly assigns values for double-click events, and thus has a lower error rate and higher randomness consumption.
-No-click events are regarded as vacua after losses.
-The positions of the losses in both bases are assumed to be uniformly random.
-Under this assumption, there are no qualms about discarding no-click events without disturbing the error rate.